 Based on the answers to the questions above, sometimes hiring a freelancer or a contractor can work better, since these can usually coordinate better with your internal team.
 If you choose an agency, check if they’ve done similar projects and what results they had.
 How did they ensure integration with the event team?
 How did they maintain the same quality level as the organising company?

-Realistically, this happens once the team is already overworked and probably lagging behind on work.
-This means that any agency should pick things up quickly, so you’ll need to understand what lead times they can work against and what resources can they allocate for your project.
+Realistically, this happens once the team is already overworked and are probably behind on work because they can’t keep up.
+This means that an agency could potentially pick things up quickly.
+You’ll need to understand what lead times they can work against and what resources can they allocate for your project.

 Ideally, you’d want to plan ahead and map out workload for each department.
 Ask your department managers to understand if they can handle the workload or if they can use the extra help.

 Once you’ve decided what the agency can help with, you will work out the how together with them and the team/department they will provide input to.
 Your goal is to ensure the integration with your company is seamless, easy and minimises friction.
-Also, since you’ll be working with an agency who can be your competitor on certain areas, you’ll want to clearly establish privacy concerns first.
+Also, since you’ll be working with an agency who complements your existing efforts, you’ll want to clearly establish privacy concerns first.

 Decide their KPIs and how these are tracked, so they don’t overlap with your internal team’s effort.
 Set responsibilities and who takes the final decision on different aspects – do they have a set budget and need to work to that however they decide or do they need to approve each part with you?
 Do you provide them with a brief and they deliver to it or do you check progress on a weekly/monthly basis?